Congenital Antithrombin 3 Deficiency Overview

 Deficiency - antithrombin III - congenital; Antithrombin III deficiency - congenital

-The abnormal gene leads to a low level of the antithrombin III protein.
-This low level of antithrombin III can cause abnormal blood clots (thrombi) that can block blood flow and damage organs.
+The variant gene leads to a low level of the antithrombin III protein.
+This low level of antithrombin III can cause blood clots (thrombi) that can block blood flow and damage organs.

-People with this condition will often have a blood clot at a young age.
+People with this condition will often have blood clots at a young age for no reason.
 They are also likely to have family members who have had a blood clotting problem.

 People will usually have symptoms of a blood clot.
 Blood clots in the arms or legs usually cause swelling, redness, and pain.
 When a blood clot breaks off from where it formed and travels to another part of the body, it is called a thromboembolism.
 Symptoms depend on where the blood clot travels to.
 A common place is the lung, where the clot can cause a cough, shortness of breath, pain while taking deep breaths, chest pain, and even death.
 Blood clots that travel to the brain can cause a stroke.

 Maria Barrio-De La Morena practices in Murcia, Spain.
-Barrio-De La Morena is rated as an Elite expert by MediFind in the treatment of Congenital Antithrombin 3 Deficiency.
-She is also highly rated in 8 other conditions, according to our data.
+Ms. Barrio-De La Morena is rated as an Elite expert by MediFind in the treatment of Congenital Antithrombin 3 Deficiency.
 Her top areas of expertise are Congenital Antithrombin 3 Deficiency, Factor 11 Deficiency, PMM2-Congenital Disorder of Glycosylation, and Blood Clots.

 Belen Barrio-De La Morena practices in Murcia, Spain.
-Barrio-De La Morena is rated as an Elite expert by MediFind in the treatment of Congenital Antithrombin 3 Deficiency.
-She is also highly rated in 4 other conditions, according to our data.
+Ms. Barrio-De La Morena is rated as an Elite expert by MediFind in the treatment of Congenital Antithrombin 3 Deficiency.
 Her top areas of expertise are Congenital Antithrombin 3 Deficiency, Factor 11 Deficiency, Blood Clots, and ALG6-CDG.

-Javier Corral practices in Murcia, Spain.
-Corral is rated as an Elite expert by MediFind in the treatment of Congenital Antithrombin 3 Deficiency.
-He is also highly rated in 11 other conditions, according to our data.
-His top areas of expertise are Congenital Antithrombin 3 Deficiency, Factor 11 Deficiency, Blood Clots, and PMM2-Congenital Disorder of Glycosylation.
+Carlos Perez-Bravo practices in Murcia, Spain.
+Mr. Perez-Bravo is rated as an Elite expert by MediFind in the treatment of Congenital Antithrombin 3 Deficiency.
+His top areas of expertise are Congenital Antithrombin 3 Deficiency, Factor 11 Deficiency, Adult T-Cell Leukemia, and Blood Clots.

 More information and support for people with congenital antithrombin III deficiency and their families can be found at: